Signals from Songbirds & Abstract Soundscapes

 Using Sonograms to Understand Animal Communication

 Hughes went on to explain her research on populations of songbirds (Melospiza melodia) in Pennsylvania.
-In order to study songbirds, there are a few basic steps that she takes: capturing, tagging, recording, and monitoring each bird of study.
+In order to study song sparrows, there are a few basic steps that she takes: capturing, tagging, recording, and monitoring each bird of study.
 Through her research, she has been able to identify how songs are used for territory protection [2,3], attracting females [4], and even attitudes such as detecting aggression [5].
 So those sounds you hear on a sunny morning could be a bird asking another bird out on a date, young birds learning how to sing from their parents, or an adult bird yelling to a trespassing bird “get off my property!”

 Where do they learn these songs?
 Songbirds acquire their songs within their first year [6].
 The songs they learn are reflective of what they hear growing up, from their parents, neighboring birds, or for some a more unique source.
 A member in the audience speculated what happens to the “odd bird out?”
 According to Hughes, some evidence shows that they are not able to hold their territory for long, and are not popular with females.
 “If they don’t sound local, they don’t stick around for long,” she explained.
 The songs that birds learn may also be indicative of the kind of childhood they had during their first year.
 Healthier, young birds tend to do better at learning to sing [7] and may have a better chance of holding their territory and starting a family.
 Some young birds have even been observed taking over adult territories!